SKQ Dam: Operation

 The dam raised the existing Flathead Lake by 10 feet, and enabled control of the lake's level to generate electricity and for irrigation and recreational uses.
-The dam's hydro power plant consists of three units that receive water from three different penstocks, located 865 feet upstream.
+The dam's hydro power plant has three units that receive water from three different penstocks, located 865 feet upstream.
 In the early 21st century, with an installed capacity of 208 MW, the dam provided enough power for about 147,000 homes and more than $9 million in annual revenue for the tribes.

 The dam and its related hydroelectric project are located inside the boundaries of the Flathead Indian Reservation.
 They were operated jointly by NorthWestern Energy and the Confederated Salish and Kootenai Tribes.
 The tribally owned Energy Keepers, Inc (EKI) took over operations in 2015 upon the change in ownership.